+1. Immunizations

-- 1. Immunizations - a.
+- a.
 University-required immunizations for ALL students: - i.
 2 MMR: measles, mumps, and rubella - ii.
 Polio vaccine - iii.
-TD: tetanus within 10 years after the age of 18 - iv.
+TD: tetanus within 10 years after the age of 18 iv.
 3 DPT: diphtheria, pertussis, and tetanus - b.
 SON and agency requirements for ALL students - i.
-2-Step TB required upon admission and annually if allowed to expire.
-If the 2-Step TB is not allowed to expire, a 1-Step TB will be accepted for the annual requirement. - ii.
+2-step PPD within the last 12 months (2nd PPD administered 1-3 weeks after 1st PPD is read) or a TB Blood Test with program admission or readmission. - ii.
+Students and faculty are required to complete the Annual TB Risk Assessment and Attestation Form.
+Students and faculty are no longer required to get annual TB skin tests unless there is a known exposure or ongoing transmission at a healthcare facility. - iii.
 Hepatitis B (3 doses), a positive antibody titer or a signed statement of declination.
-If titer is negative, evidence of a booster is sufficient. - iii.
-Varicella, a positive titer, vaccine or documentation of disease from provider. - iv.
-Influenza vaccine is required annually. - 2.
-Other required tests - a.
-Criminal background check - b.
-Drug screen - c.
-CPR current American Heart and Professional Red Cross ONLY - d.
-Blood borne pathogens annual - e.
-Professional liability insurance for RN-to-BSN, MSN, and DNP students annually - f.
-NC Registered Nurse license RN-to-BSN and MSN students
+If titer is negative, evidence of a booster is sufficient. - iv.
+Varicella, a positive titer, vaccine or documentation of disease from provider. - v.
+Influenza vaccine is required annually.

+2. Other required tests

+- a.
+Criminal background check

+- b.
+Drug screen

+- c.
+CPR current American Heart ONLY

+- d.
+Blood borne pathogens annual

+- e.
+Professional liability insurance for RN-to-BSN, MSN, and DNP students annually

+- f.
+Must be licensed as a Registered Nurse RN-to-BSN, MSN, and DNP students

-Date of Origin: 7/08 Revised: 06/10; 07/13, 8/14 Reviewed: 07/11, 6/12, 7/13, 8/14, 8/16, 8/18
+Revised: 06/10; 07/13, 8/14, 8/20

+Reviewed: 07/11, 6/12, 7/13, 8/14, 8/16, 8/18, 8/19, 8/20